 - Building your case for support

-- Introducing some exercises for you to do in the break
+- Introducing some exercises for you to to work on before tomorrow

 - ‘Telling your story’ exercise